Thomas Mundy Peterson: Legacy

 In October 1989, the school where Peterson had worked was renamed after him.
 It is currently on State Street, Perth Amboy.
+Peterson has a plaque in Perth Amboy's City Hall.
+Peterson was an Episcopalian and a member of St. Peter's Episcopal Church (Perth Amboy, New Jersey).

 In New Jersey, March 31 is annually celebrated as Thomas Mundy Peterson Day in recognition of his historic vote.

 Peterson may well have been the first to vote after the ratification of the 15th Amendment — a result of his local election happening to be scheduled the day after the amendment's ratification.
 But he was far from being, as is often claimed, the first African American to vote in an election.

 Several New England towns and Northern states had allowed some free men of color to vote since colonial days, though some later rescinded those rights.
 New Jersey had allowed black residents to vote if they met residency and property requirements until 1807.
 And several states of the former Confederacy had allowed black suffrage earlier in Reconstruction; Louisiana, for example, had elected the nation's first black lieutenant governor, first black mayor, and first black elected member of Congress in 1868, each largely on the votes of freedmen.

 In all, more than 700,000 African Americans had cast votes in U.S. elections before Peterson.